Durometer and Shore hardness scales are international standards for measuring the hardness of materials.

 When selecting a material for a new application, one of the most important factors to consider is the material’s hardness.
-It can severely impact its success in an application.
+The hardness of a material can severely impact its success in an application.
 For example, compare the hardness of a shoe insole to that of a shoe heel.
 While both items are often made of rubber, one is far more durable.

 Measuring material hardness can also be beneficial to performing maintenance on your system’s materials.
 A great example is NASA monitoring the hardness of ship tiles in space to ensure they are ready for re-entry into Earth’s atmosphere.